thienan3007/Java-Web/README.md

-# Welcome to Math-Util Repository
+# Welcome to Java Web Repository

-### You will find in this repo the following stuff:
-* The Java source code used to demonstrate the Unit Test level Technique
-* The JUnit Test source code to implement TDD technique
-* The .gitignore & README.md files to manage this repo itself
+### Here are some technologies that I use for the whole project:
+* Using Servlet as Main Controller and follow the MVC2 model
+* Using Filter as Main Controller
+* Using SQL Server as database
+* Using HTML, CSS, JS for front-end
+* Using expression language for JSP page
+* Using authenticaton and authorization features

 #### © 2021 thien.an | fb/antruong3007